 "Provisions of this chapter" means the sections in this chapter and rules adopted by the commissioner under this chapter.

-"Water supply well" means a well that is not a dewatering well or monitoring well and includes wells used:
+"Water supply well" means a well that is not a dewatering well or environmental well and includes wells used:

 (1) for potable water supply;

 (2) for irrigation;

 (3) for agricultural, commercial, or industrial water supply;